isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2303.md

 ---
-title: vTrak Version 1.4 - 25 VEHICLES
+title: Really Platform for PMs and FMs Version 2.4-Medium Property or Project Packaged Solution (portfolio of 11 - 50 properties or projects)
 permalink: /productivity-solutions-grant/solutionrepo/solution2303
 ---

 ### Description

-The unique thing about iDee InfoCom as a solution provider is our ability to understand our customer needs and provide them with a Total Solution incorporating Wireless and Radio Frequency Technology.
-Beyond the above, iDee InfoCom also provides a full spectrum of Automation solutions for Meter Reading, RFID, Field Service, Barcoding and more.
+Really provides the state-of-the-art platform that helps property & facilities managers, landlords & tenants to digitise the way how properties are managed.
+Really is a single platform that starts at raising requests, managing tasks, tender management with over 6,000 Singapore based SMEs, contract, invoice & payment management.
+You save 50% of time when managing tasks & tenders.
+Clients achieve cost savings of 40% & increased quality with transparent & competitive tenders.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/IDEE_INFOCOM_20200355_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Really_20200287_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria